tensorpro/Autonomous-Braking/README.md

-# CS598 MAAV at UIUC
+# CS598 MAAV at UIUC, Autonomus Safety Braking System

 In this repository, we will included code and results from our experiments in autonomous vehicles.